swksysb1124/BookStoreSystem/README.md

 # BookStoreSystem

-• Designed user interfaces for system manager and clients.
-• Implemented a Client class for shopping online
-• Implemented a Cart class for collecting items
-• Implemented a Manager class for updating, adding, deleting, checking information of products.
-• Implemented a login mechanism to avoid from non-authorized manipulation
+This project implemented a book store system written by Java Swing.
+For customers, Client and Cart classes were implemented for shopping and collecting items.
+For managers,  Manager and Stock classes were inplemented for updating, adding, deleting, checking information of products.
+In addition, a login mechanism is established to avoid from non-authorized manipulation.